slint-ui/slint/README.md

    home on each platform; both the user and the developer.
 The look and feel and experience should match what users expect of an application built for a specific platform.

+## Documentation

+SixtyFPS can be used from different frontend languages.
+Refer to the README of these directories for reference documentation.

+The docs folder contains [build instructions](docs/building.md) and [internal developer docs](docs/development.md).

+## Examples / Demo

+All examples and demos are located in the [examples](/examples) folder.

 ### Demos running in WebAssembly Simulation

 Click on the screenshot to see the WebAssembly simulation